System Setup

 A reference target for the input can be defined in the column.A target is a previously recorded capture that is used as a reference for the input.
 For example, it is often used to calibrate measurement microphones.

-The computation curve appears automatically in the system setup list if more than one microphone is present.
-To feed an input into the computation curve, you must check its \(\sum\) column.
+The computed curve appears automatically in the system setup list if more than one microphone is present.
+To feed an input into the computed curve, you must check its \(\sum\) column.

-The computation curve has three different computing algorithms, which can be accessed in the “type” column.
+The computed curve has four different computing algorithms, which can be accessed in the “type” column.

 • The sum mode simply adds the magnitudes of the different curves.